★★★☆☆

 Preface

-Upbeat cool West African rock. starts smoothly, moves ahead strongly, and farewells the listener with a sense of nostalgia, as if it’s saying “We’re going to meet again”.
-7 tracks, 40 minutes long.
+It starts smoothly, moves ahead strongly, and farewells the listener with a sense of nostalgia, as if it’s saying, “We’re going to meet again.”
+Seven tracks, 40 minutes long.
 It sounds a lot like reggae, Caribbean music, and highlife.

 Review

-I particularly liked Spirits Up Above, the first half of Survival, Rabiatu: tracks 3, 4 and 6.
-Spirits Up Above has a bluesy guitar that’s very familiar, the sing-along in the first half is so interesting and sounds a lot like gospel (or Ray Charles for that matter).
-It starts with a familiar introduction, in the middle presents its main interesting sound and during the last two tracks a less present more background music sort of outro, like a gentle goodbye.
+I particularly liked Spirits Up Above, the first half of Survival, and Rabiatu—tracks 3, 4, and 6.
+Spirits Up Above has a bluesy guitar that feels very familiar.
+The sing-along part in the first half is so interesting and sounds a lot like gospel (or Ray Charles, for that matter).
+It starts with a familiar introduction, introduces its main interesting sound in the middle, and ends with the last two tracks as a sort of outro—more background music, like a gentle goodbye.

-I like the instrumentation, it’s a blend of African instruments and mainstream Western instruments; Just enough of both sides so I can notice that it’s following the world and still values its roots.
-The lyrics are minimal, almost absent but on point.
+I like the instrumentation.
+It’s a blend of African instruments and mainstream Western instruments—just enough of both sides so I can tell it’s following the world while still valuing its roots.
+The lyrics are minimal, almost absent, but right on point.